navicore/gamecode-mcp2/README.md

 # GameCode MCP2

-A clean implementation of the Model Context Protocol (MCP) for dynamic tool integration.
+A clean (and possibly naive) implementation of the Model Context Protocol (MCP) for tool integration.

+Motivation - as few dependencies as possible, as simple and auditable a configuration as possible.

+## ⚠️ Security Notice

+MCP is early technology.
+Allowing LLMs to execute system commands is inherently risky.
+This implementation prioritizes auditability over features - you can read every line that processes LLM requests.
+Even so, proceed with caution.
+Only time will tell if MCP's approach is sound.

 ## Key Features